rohitkr8527/rohitkr8527/Readme.md

 - **Aspiring ML/AI Engineer** with a strong interest in developing intelligent, real-world AI solutions.
 - **Experienced in fine-tuning large language models** and building efficient deep learning systems.
 - **Skilled in deploying scalable ML applications** and exploring model optimization techniques.
-- **Passionate about applied AI**, with a focus on impactful and practical problem-solving.
+- Currently in the final year of a Bachelor's degree.
+Passionate about applied AI, with a focus on impactful and practical problem-solving.
 ---

 ## Tech Stack